Khaleel Anderson: Early life

 Anderson was born in Crown Heights, Brooklyn, before moving with his family to Far Rockaway, Queens in 2005 due to rising rent prices.
 Anderson graduated from Queens College in 2019 with a degree in Urban Studies.

 Career

-In 2020, Anderson ran as a Democrat for the New York State Assembly's 31st district, which was vacated by incumbent Michele Titus to become a Civil Court judge.
+Anderson ran as a Democrat for the New York State Assembly's 31st district in 2020, which was vacated by incumbent Michele Titus after she became a Civil Court judge.
 With the support of progressive groups and the Working Families Party, Anderson won the Democratic primary – the real contest in the heavily-Democratic seat – over Richard David, the choice of the Queens Democratic Party, and four other candidates.
 After easily winning the general election, Anderson became the youngest member of the Assembly in two decades, and the youngest Black member in history.

 Prior to running for office, Anderson was a member of Queens Community Board 14.
 He also serves on the New York City Police Department 101st Precinct Community Council and the Far Rockaway chapter of the NAACP.